-You give the sound of different letter while using a letter, e.g. saying Kaaf (ك) instead of Qaaf (ق)or saying seen (س) instead of saad (ص) etc.
+You give the sound of the different letter while using a letter, e.g. saying Kaaf (ك) instead of Qaaf (ق)or saying seen (س) instead of saad (ص), etc.

-- You use short vowel when there is a long vowel or vice versa.
-For example, you say haraakah instead of harakah.
+- You use short vowels when there is a long vowel or vice versa.
+For example, you say barakah instead of harakah.